 2.1.2 ADJUST PILOT BURNER

-Carefully follow the Lighting Instructions in the boiler manual for the proper adjustment of the pilot burner.
+Carefully follow the instructions on the Lighting Instructions sheet in the boiler manual for the proper adjustment of the pilot burner.
 This is absolutely essential before attempting to adjust the main burner.

 2.1.3 ADJUST BOILER INPUT(S)